nacos-group/nacos-spring-boot-project/README.md

 Nacos Spring Boot Project consist of two parts: `nacos-config-spring-boot` and `nacos-discovery-spring-boot`.

-`nacos-config-spring-boot` is using for Dynamic Configuration Management and Service and MetaData Management.
+`nacos-config-spring-boot` module is using for Dynamic Configuration Management and Service and MetaData Management.

-`nacos-discovery-spring-boot` is using for Service Discovery, Service Health Check and Dynamic DNS Service.
+`nacos-discovery-spring-boot` module is using for Service Discovery, Service Health Check and Dynamic DNS Service.

 ## Demos